jocelyn-ong/jocelyn-ong.github.io-old/_posts/2017-02-09-blackjack-simulation.md

 Notice the soft 17.
 In blackjack, the Ace can be 1 or 11 points.
 How to decide whether it's a 1 or 11?
 By default, it's 11 unless the 11 causes the hand to bust.
 If it does, then it's a 1.
 If the Ace is being counted as 11 points, it's considered a soft hand.

 ## And the recommended strategy

+According to [Las Vegas How-To](http://www.lasvegas-how-to.com/blackjack.php){:target="_blank"}, in general, you want to:

+- Stand on 17 or more
+- If you have 12-16 points (inclusive), and the dealer is showing 16 or less, hit
+  - I believe the assumption is that the dealer's closed card always has a value of 10
+    - So 16 or less, means if their open card is 6 or below
+- Always split 8's
+- Double down on 11 if the dealer's open card is 7 or less
+- If you have 11 or lower, always hit
+  - It's not possible for you to bust

+Some other tips (which seem to be for slightly more advanced players):

+- If you have 17 points and the dealer shows 7 or higher, consider hitting
+  - The chance of you busting is very high
+  - But if his open card is 7 or higher, and assuming the closed card is 10, you're going to lose anyway
+- If you have 12-16 points (inclusive), and the dealer is showing 2 or 3, consider hitting
+- If you have a soft hand (Ace that is counted as 11 points), consider hitting to get a better hand